 There are currently no active references in this article.

 This taxon is the result of a cross between A. pseudoplatanus and A. heldreichii, and occurs both in the wild and freely in horticulture.
-It is a large tree, with habit similar to that of the parents.
-Leaves deciduous, palmately five-lobed, 10–15 cm across, divided to half of the blade length, upper surface green with deeper green veins, lower surface glaucous or light green; autumn colour yellow.
-Samaras on long, pendulous racemes; samaras 3–5 cm long.
-Van Gelderen et al. 1994.
-Distribution Primarily in the Balkans, where the
+It is a large tree, with a habit similar to that of the parents.
+Leaves deciduous, palmately 5-lobed, 10–15 cm across, divided to half of the blade length, upper surface green with deeper green veins, lower surface glaucous or light green; autumn colour yellow.
+Samaras on long, pendulous racemes; samaras 3–5 cm long. (van Gelderen et al. 1994).

 Distribution Albania Bosnia and Herzegovina Bulgaria Greece North Macedonia Montenegro Serbia

 A Sycamore look-alike will perhaps not often be the first choice for planting, but in a large arboretum the mass of dark foliage provided by Acer × pseudoheldreichii could be a useful foil to other trees.
 It is very hardy, and large specimens are recorded from the Belmont Arboretum, Wageningen, the Netherlands (van Gelderen et al. 1994), Rogów Arboretum (P. Banaszczak, pers. comm.
 2007), and Kew, where it was 15 m, dbh 41 cm in 2010 (The Tree Register 2018).
 From A. pseudoplatanus, its leaves are more deeply dissected, more similiar to A. heldreichii, while it lacks the dark brown buds of that species.
 They may be edged brown in this taxon, but are predominantly green.